 The best thing about a portable air compressor is that it can go wherever the job is.

 Whether you want to mount a portable air compressor on your truck, wheel it around the job site, or carry it anywhere, there's a portable compressor that fits any job—and any user.

-This guide will help you choose the right portable compressor: one you can take on the roof, under the deck, or the road with ease.
+This guide will help you choose the right portable compressor: one you can take up on the roof, under the deck, or on the road with ease.
 We typically recommend customers to look for compressors that have enough CFM (Cubic Feet/Minute) and PSI (Pounds per Square Inch) to meet the demands of the job.
 These are two of the most important factors to consider when choosing a compressor.

 1. Hand-Carry Air Compressors

 Hand-carry air compressors are the smallest and easiest to move around.
 If your compressed air needs include inflating balls, mattresses and tires, hobby work and other light-duty applications, these are the compressors for you.
 They are available in a variety of sizes and are mostly electrically-powered, with some exceptions of those needing gasoline instead.

 |110-230v Electric & Gas